awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.md

 # Monitoring Amazon RDS log files<a name="USER_LogAccess"></a>

+Every RDS database engine generates logs that you can access for auditing and troubleshooting\.
+The type of logs depends on your database engine\.

-You can view, download, and watch database logs using the AWS Management Console, the AWS Command Line Interface \(AWS CLI\), or the Amazon RDS API\.
-Viewing, downloading, or watching transaction logs isn't supported\.
+You can access database logs using the AWS Management Console, the AWS Command Line Interface \(AWS CLI\), or the Amazon RDS API\.
+You can't view, watch, or download transaction logs\.

 **Topics**
 + [Viewing and listing database log files](USER_LogAccess.Procedural.Viewing.md)